elviosak/vue-note/README.md

 # vue-note
 https://slidinghotdog.github.io/vue-note/

-All data is saved om http://myjson.com/
+All data is saved on http://myjson.com/